inktrap/studyriffic/README.md

 # Valentin Todo

  - priorities
-     - grep for TODOs
      - finish attention feature
      - results
      - configure studies
+     - grep for TODOs

-## features
+### features

  - attention
      - prolific attention checks
      - unittest prolific attention checks
+     - if too many attention checks failed the situation and sentence is there but empty. this could be improved.
+        - this raises the subject of displaying errors
+        - how to encapsulate js properly?
  - exclude
      - feature to exclude participants
      - test feature to exclude participants

-## results
+### results

  - export prolific ids to csv
  - add columns for all the types, like type1 type2 aso

-## configure studies:
+### configure studies:

  - include attention checks: 2 (short studies) 3 (longer studies)
  - abort if a participant fails 2
  - change consent form to include attention checks and fails

+### documentation:

+ - describe different restrictions in detail

 ## maybe/sometimes:

  - sometimes/maybe include expected values for fillers in data
  - include a setting to specify the type of interval for ranges in the check field
- - describe different restrictions in detail
  - implement interval setting and rounding setting
  - specify select restrictions as fractions instead of floats?

-# documentation
+## documentation

  - run main experiment
  - participant selection criteria